-Barclays Emerging Markets Hard Currency Aggregate Index is a flagship hard currency Emerging Markets debt benchmark that includes USD, EUR, and GBP-denominated debt from sovereign, quasi-sovereign, and corporate EM issuers.
+Barclays Emerging Markets Hard Currency Aggregate Index is a flagship hard currency emerging markets debt benchmark that includes US dollar-, Euro-, and British pound-denominated debt from sovereign, quasi-sovereign, and corporate emerging markets issuers.

 Barclays Global Aggregate Credit USD Hedged Index is an unmanaged portfolio of globally issued debt securities.

-Barclays Global Aggregate ex-U.S. Bond Index is an unmanaged index considered representative of bonds of foreign countries.
+Barclays Global Aggregate ex-U.S. Index is an unmanaged index considered representative of bonds of foreign countries.